Point elasticity is the price elasticity of demand at a

 Example 1:

-Given this demand curve we have to figure out what the point
+Imagine that given this demand curve we are asked to figure out what the point

 This gives us (∆Q/∆P)= -50